Your Memphis 3PL stores freight for forty shippers, and Fishbowl thinks it all belongs to you

 How to choose a developer in Memphis

 Hire a partner who understands 3PL data isolation, not just single-owner inventory.
 Ask how they guarantee one client never sees another's stock and how storage-day billing computes from real activity.
 The Memphis operators who live on long-standing client trust need that separation built right.
-Pair the inventory work with your warehouse management system, accounting software development, and business intelligence dashboards roadmap so movements bill, post, and report from one source.
+Pair the inventory work with your warehouse management system, accounting software development, and business intelligence (BI) dashboards roadmap so movements bill, post, and report from one source.

 - True multi-client separation, so each shipper's inventory, SKUs, and rates are genuinely distinct